learlab/learlab.github.io/index.md

 ## Highlights

 {% capture text %}
-Wherever possible, we accompany our publications with source code and supplementary resources.
-We also upload earlier versions of our work to a preprint database, so you can read them for free.
+Our research is consistently accompanied by source code and supplementary materials to promote accessibility and reproducibility.
+We also share early versions of our work on preprint platforms, ensuring free access to our findings ahead of formal publication.
+By offering these resources, we aim to advance transparency and foster meaningful collaborations across our research community.
 {%
   include button.html
   link="research"